thedavecarroll/hugotest.thedavecarroll.com/content/powershell/design-deep-dive-poshdyndnsapi.md

 ## Introduction

-In January, I published the first release of the PoShDynDnsApi module to the [PowerShellGallery][1], along with a [blog post introducing the module][2].
+In January, I published the first release of the PoShDynDnsApi module to the [PowerShellGallery](https://www.powershellgallery.com/packages/PoShDynDnsApi/0.1.2), along with a [blog post introducing the module]({{< relref "powershell/module-poshdyndnsapi.md" >}}).
 It was the culmination of months of often-distracted work that began nearly a year prior.

 In this post, I want to give you a peek into my development process.